-The 24th Annual Home Run for the Homeless on Thanksgiving, 2015, had over 3,000 registrants for the run and walk combined.
+Welcome to the 25th Annual Home Run for the Homeless on Thanksgiving Day 2016 - sponsored by Cleveland Clinic Akron General!
+Last year we had over 3,000 registrants for the run and walk combined.
 Since this is our only fund raiser for the year,it significantly impacts our ability to fulfill our mission.
 Thanks to all who made this a tremendous success!
-See you at the 25th annual Home Run for the Homeless on Thanksgiving Day 2016.

 Gennesaret Inc. 419 W. Exchange Street Akron, Ohio 330-379-1057